joshuamb/ZoonomiaCG/README.md

   ./script.sh lnc batch101 101 Solenodon_paradoxus && ./script.sh UTR batch10000 10000 Solenodon_paradoxus
 ```

+To create the lightweight example presented here and in the report, the run was stopped after only 20 lncRNA and 202 5'-UTR exons.
 Note that this is a relatively minimal example but still takes significant time to run (up to an hour running both above commands in parallel on `t3.2xlarge` Amazon EC2 instance).
-It is considered relatively minimal because, despite their runtime, they produce relatively small sequences and smaller sampling of lncRNA and or 5'-UTR exons often produce no usable sequences at all.
-Note that while the number of random samples selected is specified above as 101 and 10000 many of these will contain no aligned sequences between the two species.
+It is considered relatively minimal because, despite the runtime, it still produces relatively small sequences.
+A smaller sampling of lncRNA or 5'-UTR exons often produces no usable sequences at all.

 ### Sequence Processing